- Parks and Recreation

 - Department Info

-You have the unique opportunity to become a part of the future by contributing to the development of Sesquicentennial Point, destined to become a community treasure.
+You have the unique opportunity to become a part of the development of Sesquicentennial Point, through the purchase of a step in the Walk through Time.

 In the past, citizens have commemorated anniversaries of the City's founding by leaving treasures to be enjoyed by future citizens and guests.
 The colossal red boulder in Robinson Park honors our city's founders and is a remembrance of Lawrence's 75th anniversary.
 Centennial Park, aptly named, was a gift in celebration of the City's 100th anniversary.